Doordash has added a new Top Dasher perk for the first time in a year and a half.

 Keep in mind: The metrics above may not be the same as what you see in-app.
 We'll send you email updates so you can track these.

-The link points to a new page in Doordash's Dasher Support site.
-Here's a screenshot:
+The message had a link points to a new page in Doordash's Dasher Support site.
+That page no longer exists, but here's a screenshot:

-Doordash goes into more detail here.
+Doordash did go into more detail (again, the linked page has been taken down).
 Let's walk through what they say.
 More importantly, let's look at HOW they say it.

 New Top Dasher Perk in Select Cities for May 2021